 - no insider receives a direct or indirect pecuniary benefit other than participation on an equal basis with all other participants; and

-- no person participates directly or indirectly in the management, sales or operation of the raffle other than the non-profit’s employees and agents.
+- no person except a bona fide local member of the sponsoring organization may participate directly or indirectly in the management, sales or operation of the raffle.

-Federal Laws.
-If the non-profit plans to use the U.S. mails for any part of the raffle – e.g. for mailing entry cards or raffle tickets – there are federal laws and regulations that bear consideration.
+If the non-profit plans to use the U.S. mails for any part of the raffle “ e.g. for mailing entry cards or raffle tickets “ there are federal laws and regulations that bear consideration.
 Also, the FTC is empowered to regulated certain types of sweepstakes and contests.